harlanhaskins/swift/docs/SIL.rst

   %1 = class_method %0 : $T, #T.method!1 : $@convention(class_method) U -> V
   // %0 must be of a class type or class metatype $T
   // #T.method!1 must be a reference to a Swift native method of T or
-  // of one of its superclasses, and will be curried.
+  // of one of its superclasses, at uncurry level == 1
   // %1 will be of type $U -> V

 Looks up a method based on the dynamic type of a class or class metatype